vtsuperdarn/sdconf2025web/README.md

 ## Deployment Options

-### 1. Deploy on Vercel (Recommended for Development)
+### Deploy on Vercel (Recommended)

 The simplest way to deploy your Next.js app is using the [Vercel Platform](https://vercel.com/new):

-1. Push your code to a Git repository (GitHub, GitLab, BitBucket)
+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
 2. Import your repository on Vercel
-3. Add environment variables in Vercel dashboard:
+3. Set up environment variables in Vercel:
    ```env
    GOOGLE_SHEETS_PRIVATE_KEY="your-private-key"
    GOOGLE_SHEETS_CLIENT_EMAIL="your-service-account-email"